survivejs/webpack-book/manuscript/developing_with_webpack/03_automatic_browser_refresh.md

 }
 ```

-Given this setup polls the filesystem, it is going to be more resource intensive.
+Given this setup polls the file system, it is going to be more resource intensive.
 It's worth giving a go if the default doesn't work, though.

 T> There are more details in *webpack-dev-server* issue [#155](https://github.com/webpack/webpack-dev-server/issues/155).